How to Know What You're Good At

 5. Try Things and Pay Attention

 Strength discovery is not a thought exercise.
 It is an experiential one.
-You have to do things to discover what you are good at doing.
+You have to do things to discover what you're good at doing.
 Finding your passion in life requires the same approach — action before analysis.

 The Difference Between Strengths, Skills, and Gifts

-Strengths are natural aptitudes — things you are wired to do well without extensive training.
+Strengths are natural aptitudes — things you're wired to do well without extensive training.
 They are innate.
 You were born with them.

 Skills are developed abilities — things you learned through education, practice, and repetition.
 Anyone can build a skill.
 Not everyone has the same strengths.